aeronmen2/azure-cloud/README.md

 - It provides visual feedback to users during the creation process using loading spinners and modal dialogs.
 - SSH connection details (username, password) are displayed and can be copied to the clipboard for ease of access.
 - Error messages are displayed if VM creation fails.

+# Authentication Configuration and Components Documentation

+## Overview

+This code provides authentication functionality for a web application using Next.js and NextAuth.
+It includes configuration for authentication providers, user authentication logic, and React components for handling the login form.

+## Authentication Configuration

+The authentication configuration is set up using NextAuth.
+It includes a custom authentication provider using credentials for username/password authentication.
+Additionally, it defines callbacks for handling JWT tokens and sessions.

+## Authentication Configuration Constants

+- `authConfig`: Configuration options for NextAuth, including custom pages, callbacks, and providers.

+## Authentication Functions

+- `getUser(username: string): Promise<User | any>`: Retrieves a user object based on the provided username.
+This function is used by the custom credentials provider to authenticate users.

+## NextAuth Functions

+- `NextAuth({...config})`: Initializes NextAuth with the provided configuration options.

+## React Components

+### `LoginForm`

+A React component responsible for rendering a login form.
+It includes fields for username and password, as well as error message handling.

+### `LoginButton`

+A helper component that renders a login button.
+It disables the button when authentication is pending.

+## UI Components

+- `AtSymbolIcon`, `KeyIcon`, `ExclamationCircleIcon`, `ArrowRightIcon`: Icon components from Heroicons used for visual elements in the login form.

+- `Button`: A custom button component used for login actions.

+## Dependencies

+- `next-auth`: Next.js authentication library for handling user authentication.
+- `@heroicons/react`: Provides icons used for visual elements in the login form.
+- `@/lib/actions`: Contains authentication-related actions used for form submission.
+- `./fonts`: Imports a custom font for styling text in the login form.

+## Notes

+- The authentication flow is handled by NextAuth, which abstracts away much of the authentication logic and provides a flexible API for configuring authentication providers and callbacks.
+- React components are used to render the login form and handle user interaction.
+- Form validation and error handling are included to provide a smooth user experience during the authentication process.